-This course is designed to afford students a hands-on experience in U.S. political affairs.
+The Political Institute course is designed to afford students a hands-on experience in U.S. political affairs.
 The objective is to teach students about U.S. politics and government in both the past and present by means of direct participation and study.
-The curriculum includes three major units, each designed to educate and illustrate the political systems, structures and practices of the United States government.
-Within each unit activities have been created to illustrate and reinforce the lessons and to allow students to participate in the various workings of the government.
-This experience is enhanced by allowing the students to take part in the annual Washington Work Experience Program.
+The curriculum is designed to educate and illustrate the political systems, structures and practices of the United States government.
+Projects include inschool voter registration drives, work on an election campaign, compiling information on candidates and issues, and researching and debating current issues.

 ADVANCED PLACEMENT WORLD HISTORY